 With our hot, dry and sunny summer, my tomatoes have been enjoying a very productive season also.
 Even though it takes lots of TLC to keep them watered this year, they do love the heat and non-humid conditions which is not our norm living next to Lake Michigan.

 My cherry tomato plant is particularly happy and I recently made some oven dried tomatoes with them.
-I used them in a recipe that I'll be sharing soon that is particularly delicious!
+They are especially good in pasta dishes and also salads as they aren't as hard as commercially dried tomatoes.

 Preheat Oven to 200F